vitiral/simple-quality/purpose.md

-# Purpose Documentation

 One of the most critical pieces of documentation that you can write is your purpose documentation.
 Without purpose documentation, it is easy to get lost and forget what your project was trying to accomplish in the first place.
 Purpose documentation that is revision controlled will give you a handy reference for why certain things were done.

-Open up your README.md in your favorite plain-text editor and write out the following by hand (don't copy paste):
+Open up your `README.md` in your favorite plain-text editor and write out the following by hand (don't copy paste):

 ```
 ## Purpose:
-Write a flash card quizzer from scratch and learn about quality best
+Write a flash card quizzer from scratch and learn about
-practices while doing so.
+quality best practices while doing so.

 The example tutorial can be found here:
     http://wiki.openhatch.org/Flash_card_challenge

-It should be easy for users to input questions to the quizzer in a
+It should be easy for users to input questions to the
-simple and open format.
-Additionally, the quizzer should use
+quizzer in a simple and open format.
+Additionally, the
-methodologies that uses effective memorization techniques.
-Some
+quizzer should use methodologies that use effective
-possible ideas include:
+memorization techniques.
+Some possible ideas include:
-- doing items in a random order
+- aking items in a random order
-- doing missed items more often
 - telling the answer after a guess is missed
+- asking items more often if they were answered incorrectly
-- allowing users to configure time limits, so they can compare
+- allowing users to configure time limits, so they can
-    results between quizzes.
+    compare results between quizzes.
 ```

 Notice that we try to keep our purpose documentation as brief and simple